OpenProteinAI/tool-make-aligned-dataset/README.md

 This repository provides a Python script for creating a dataset with aligned sequences from a dataset with unaligned sequences.
 Alignment is performed using [mafft](https://mafft.cbrc.jp/alignment/software/).

-NOTE: **Apple Silicon e.g. M1 is not supported.
-Windows (if not using WSL) probably also doesn't work.**

 ## Prerequisites

 1. Install [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) or [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).
-Miniconda/miniforge is recommended for a smaller installation size.
 If using `mamba`, replace instances of `conda` below with `mamba`.

 ## Instructions

-1. Create a conda environment with the necessary dependencies
+1. Create a conda environment with the necessary dependencies.

+    a.
+If you are using Linux or a non-Apple Silicon based Mac, run

     ```
     conda env create -n tool-make-aligned-dataset -f environment.yml
     ```

+    Proceed to Step 2.

+    b.
+Otherwise (e.g. using Windows without WSL or an Apple Silicon based Mac), run

+    ```
+    conda env create -n tool-make-aligned-dataset -f environment-no-mafft.yml
+    ```

+    Next, install `mafft`.
+For Apple Silicon, you can simply run `brew install mafft`.
+For Windows, follow the [instructions on the mafft website](https://mafft.cbrc.jp/alignment/software/windows.html).

 1. Activate the conda environment